Asian Studies (research) (MA)

 Where do our graduates work?

-The master in Asian Studies (research) prepares you for a wide range of careers in which knowledge of Asia and advanced conceptual, analytical and interpretative skills are essential.
-Our graduates have pursued successful careers in academia and in the public, private and non-profit sectors.
+The master in Asian Studies (research) prepares you for a wide range of careers in which in-depth knowledge of Asia and advanced conceptual, analytical and interpretative skills are essential.
+Our graduates have pursued successful careers in the public, private and non-profit sectors.

-Experience and knowledge of Asia combined with advanced analytical skills are also in demand in careers in publishing, international trade, public relations, education, development aid, or in government, international organisations and NGOs.
+Experience and knowledge of Asia combined with advanced analytical skills are, for example, also in demand in careers in publishing, international trade, public relations, and education.
 Leiden University Asian Studies graduates often find employment in Asia itself.

 Examples of the diverse roles of our graduates include: